FARMFIRST LEGISLATIVE AND REGULATORY PRIORITY ISSUES

 As FarmFirst continues to build on the foundation its built while advocating on federal and regional issues, there is still much more to be done in the weeks ahead, and far into the future.

-The COVID-19 pandemic has caused several new challenges affecting the global economy including supply chain issues such as port delays, labor shortages, and trucking.
-These and other factors have caused input costs to substantially increase making it difficult to be profitable.
+While the COVID-19 pandemic has passed, several challenges continue to affect the global economy including supply chain issues such as port delays, labor shortages, and trucking.
+These and other factors have caused input costs to substantially increase, making it difficult to be profitable.

-Passage of the 2023 Farm Bill – FarmFirst is engaged in discussions surrounding the 2023 Farm Bill, working with Congressional leaders to ensure the legislation continues to evolve and meet the needs of dairy farmers.
+Passage of the 2023 Farm Bill – FarmFirst is engaged in discussions surrounding the 2023 Farm Bill and working with Congressional leaders to ensure the legislation continues to evolve and meet the needs of dairy farmers.

-In 2021, 11 out of 12 months provided a payment for producers at the $9.50/cwt coverage level.
-With a proven track record as an inexpensive safety net program, FarmFirst will continue to work for improvements to the Dairy Margin Coverage program as well as evaluate other policy ideas that are being discussed by the dairy industry that will provide greater returns to dairy farmers.
+With a proven track record as an inexpensive safety net program, FarmFirst will continue to advocate for improvements to the DMC program which include increasing Tier I milk volume, production history, and Tier 2 coverage as well as evaluating other policy ideas that are being discussed by the dairy industry that will provide greater returns to dairy farmers.

 Dairy farmers take extraordinary pride in the high-quality, nutritious dairy products that come from the milk they produce.
 Dairy farmers have contributed considerable amounts of their own money over the decades building consumer confidence dairy products.
 Imitations should not be allowed to unfairly capitalize and use dairy terms on their nutritionally inferior products that cause consumer confusion.

 Getting the Food and Drug Administration to enforce their own existing definition for dairy is a top priority for FarmFirst, which is why FarmFirst supports the bipartisan Dairy Pride Act, which would require the FDA to report to Congress on their progress of enforcing their definition for dairy.
 Having congressional support on this issue sends the message to the FDA that this is a serious matter and needs to be addressed.
-Despite the constant rotation of leadership at the FDA, the flagrant misuse of these common dairy terms has gone on far too long.
+The flagrant misuse of these common dairy terms has gone on far too long.
 FarmFirst continues its work on getting FDA to enforce their own rules and get the Dairy Pride Act enacted into law.

 Exports are critical to the economic viability of U.S. dairy farmers.
-American dairy farmers export an equivalent of approximately 1 out of every 6 gallons of milk they produce.
-Looking beyond our borders to find long lasting customers and establish trade agreements for our quality U.S. dairy products will ensure that U.S. dairy products continue to flow where they are needed.
-FarmFirst supports bi-lateral and multi-lateral trade agreements that reduce tariffs and believes it is important to continue expanding market opportunities to benefit U.S. farmers, while balancing imports of dairy products into the U.S.
+An equivalent of one out of every six tankers of milk produced every day is exported.
+Looking beyond our borders to find long-term customers and establish trade agreements for our quality U.S. dairy products will ensure that U.S. dairy products continue to flow where they are needed.
+FarmFirst supports bi-lateral and multi-lateral trade agreements that reduce tariffs and believes it is important to continue expanding market opportunities to benefit U.S. farmers.

 Resolving Supply Chain Issues – Initiated by COVID-19, international trade continues to be plagued with issues across supply chains, especially at shipping ports, which is wreaking havoc on dairy exports.
 Incredible delays in shipping and a lack of available space on containers are part of the problem as ports struggle with a shortage of workers and increased demand of international freight.
-Legislation was introduced, known as the Ocean Shipping Reform Act (OSHA), to help address shipping supply chain challenges and by providing the Federal Maritime Commission the tools it needs to improve oversight over international ocean carriers and crack down on rising shipping fees facing consumers.
+In 2022, the Ocean Shipping Reform Act (OSHA), was passed and signed into law to address shipping supply chain challenges, provide the Federal Maritime Commission the tools it needs to improve oversight over international ocean carriers and crack down on rising shipping fees facing consumers.
+FarmFirst will continue to monitor its implementation and look for other ways to solve supply chain issues.

-Pushing Back on Geographical indicators – Geographical Indicators (GIs) restrict trade on common food names, including cheeses like parmesan, feta, asiago, and Havarti, limiting such products to be exported from specific regions of the world.
+Pushing Back on Geographical indicators –Geographical Indicators (GIs) restrict trade on common food names, including cheeses like parmesan, feta, asiago, and Havarti, limiting such products to be exported from specific regions of the world.
 The European Union (EU) misuses protections meant for proper GIs to monopolize common cheese terms and raise unjustified trade barriers to block dairy exports from outside the bloc.
-The EU also pursues trade agreements worldwide that prohibit American-made products, including cheese, from using common food names that have been in use for decades.
+Further, the EU also pursues trade agreements worldwide that prohibit American-made products, including cheese, from using common food names that have been in use for decades.

-Without decisive action to build upon intellectual-property progress made to date, the EU will likely continue to raise unfair trade barriers and seek to establish harmful GI policies in negotiations with U.S. dairy’s trading partners.
+While the dairy industry was able to successfully defend a federal court ruling that ‘gruyere’ is a generic cheese style, the EU will likely continue to raise unfair trade barriers and seek to establish harmful GI policies in negotiations with U.S. dairy’s trading partners.

 Keeping common cheese names common is critical to ensure quality U.S. dairy products continue to be exported around the world with undue restriction.
 FarmFirst supports trade agreements that protect the ability to use common cheese names in marketing dairy products.

-Ensuring USMCA Delivers - FarmFirst continues to be vigilant on ensuring the dairy trade provisions in hard-fought agreements, such as the U.S. Mexico Canada Agreement, are enforced in full so that U.S. dairy farmers receive the full benefit of these expanded markets.
+Ensuring USMCA Delivers -FarmFirst continues to be vigilant on ensuring the dairy trade provisions in the U.S. Mexico Canada Agreement are enforced in full so that U.S. dairy farmers receive the full benefit of these expanded markets.
 Specifically, Canada’s dairy Tariff Rate Quotas (TRQ) have run counter to their USMCA commitments, restricting the amount the U.S. can export.
-In late May 2021, U.S. Trade Representative, Katherine Tai, officially requested a dispute settlement panel to review these Canadian dairy practices, which the panel found Canada to be improperly restricting access to its market for U.S. dairy products and was in violation of its TRQ commitments.
-While the panel decision was in favor of U.S. dairy, Canada continues to avoid resolving the issue.
-As well, Mexico has increased its trade regulations that have limited U.S. dairy imports.
+The U.S. was successful in a dispute settlement panel regarding expanded dairy market access in Canada and has initiated a second case against Canada for noncompliance.

 Thanks to state-of-the-art technology and innovative dairy farming practices, the environmental impact of producing a gallon of milk has shrunk significantly.
 In 2017, it was determined that it requires 30% less water, 21% less land and has a 19% smaller carbon footprint than it did in 2007 to produce that gallon of milk.
 Despite this great track record, the threat of additional far-reaching regulations continues to be considered by policymakers, which the industry has to remain active in advocating for greater flexibility in managing the diverse and complex resource that is our environment.